About the Book

 Adrian Lysenko is a writer, editor, and journalist who has worked in Ontario, Alaska, the Northwest Territories, and Nunavut.
 He is the winner of the Taras Shevchenko Emerging Writer’s Competition and editor of the arts and culture alternative The Walleye Magazine.
 Adrian lives outside Thunder Bay, Ontario.

-Ivanka Theodosia Galadza is an illustrator who grew up in a household surrounded by art.
-She holds a BFA in Printmaking from Concordia University.
-She is the illustrator of The Book of Tobit: Retold.
+Ivanka Theodosia Galadza is a Ukrainian-Canadian illustrator.
+She holds a BFA in printmaking at Concordia University.
 Ivanka lives in Ottawa, Ontario.

 Praise for Five Stalks of Grain